 This is one of those “secrets” you will hear from time to time, even from such notables as Gorden Ramsey, who is as prone to dogmatic thinking based on no evidence as anybody.
 The idea is that in order to produce tender eggs, you must put the eggs into the heated pan whole, and then scramble them as they cook.
 If you “break down” the eggs before hand, this creates a tough, dry curd.

 It is nonsense, and has no basis in reality.
-First of all, if you want scrambled eggs that aren't really scrambled, but have pieces of cooked whites that are distinct from the yolk, you will like this method.
-However, while it is true that you do not want to over-beat your eggs prior to scrambling, and incorporate air into them, the idea that you should not mix them at makes it more likely you will produce water eggs.
+However, while it is true that you do not want to over-beat your eggs prior to scrambling, and incorporate air into them, the idea that you should not mix them at all makes it more likely you will produce watery eggs.
 Plus, it is just a pain.
-You cannot let the eggs sit for a bit, before scraping up the bottom layer, the timing of which determines the size of the curd you will get (which you may have a preference for), and you will be frantically trying to break up and "scramble" the eggs…this is the opposite of the slow, patient cooking we want.
+You cannot let the eggs sit for a bit, before scraping up the bottom layer, the timing of which determines the size of the curd you will get (which you may have a preference for), and you will be frantically trying to break up and “scramble” the eggs…this is the opposite of the slow, patient cooking we want.
+Keep in mind that Ramsay wants his eggs to be more like a custard.
+Even if you do as well, you can still beat your eggs before putting them in the pan.

 Basic Soft and Tender Scrambled Eggs Recipe